 The C.C.R.G. seeks to provide the following:

 In this year’s Crux Cup there will be three race classes.
 These are:

-The Aurora Classic is limited to the following ships Aurora ES, CL, MR, LX and LN.
+The is limited to the following ships Aurora ES, CL, MR, LX and LN.
 No other ship is permitted to race in this class and is open to all applicants.
 You may also use REC to rent a suitable ship.

 Communicating to racers prior to each race: